Elizabeth M. Ross

 A Northern Virginia resident for over 30 years, Elizabeth has been practicing in the field of family law for over 15 years.

 Community service is important to Elizabeth.
 Currently, she serves on the board of the Virginia Women’s Attorney Association.
 She served on the Loudoun County Bar Association Board of Directors from 2013-2015, and volunteered on the Law Camp committee for several years, including as a mentor to high school students.
 Elizabeth was the Chair of the Virginia State Bar Special Committee on Lawyer Referral from 2014-2015.
 As a member of the Junior League of Northern Virginia from 2006-2017, Elizabeth served in many leadership roles including on the board of directors.

 Elizabeth spends her weekends cheering on her two daughters on the softball field, and volunteering as a Girl Scout leader for both of their troops.
 She recently obtained her kayak instructor certification and is excited to be Tomahawk certified soon.

-Elizabeth was listed as a SuperLawyer for Northern Virginia in 2016, and was listed as a SuperLawyers Rising Star for Northern Virginia from 2010 to 2015.
+Elizabeth was named a SuperLawyer for Northern Virginia in 2016 and 2017, and was listed as a SuperLawyers Rising Star for Northern Virginia from 2010 to 2015.
 She has achieved a rating of “Superb” on the AVVO.com web site.

 Elizabeth M. Ross practices in the following areas of law: Family Law, Divorce, Child Custody, Child Support, Visitation, Adoption, Spousal Support, Mediation, Relocation Cases, Domestic Violence, Equitable Distribution, Settlement Agreements, Wills, and Collaborative Divorce.